-The Centre for Contextual Biblical Interpretation is a cooperation of the Protestant Theological University and the Faculty of Theology of Vrije Universiteit Amsterdam.
+The Centre for Contextual Biblical Interpretation is a cooperation of the Protestant Theological University and the Faculty of Religion and Theology of Vrije Universiteit Amsterdam.
 It stimulates and organizes various activities concerning reading and interpretation of the Bible and develops activities in both teaching and research.
 It brings together people using the Bible in different contexts and from different perspectives.
 Special attention is given to different cultural contexts.
 Another goal is to bring together the professional and the intuitive reading.

 The Centre for Contextual Biblical Interpretation engages in cutting edge academic research: the interaction between socio-cultural and socio-economic factors as well as established traditions of reading on the one hand and scriptural interpretation on the other hand.
 In particular, it does so by researching the hermeneutical and transformative potential that the encounter between diverse communities of interpretation has.
 In doing so, the research of the Centre has a clear interest in reading strategies that are societally beneficial and factors that help or hinder them.
 Reading strategies that might be considered beneficial are such that further respectful encounter, dialogue, rapprochement and mutual understanding between different communities of interpretation of the Bible.
 Such reading strategies contribute to actualization of the potential for social transformation that sacred scriptures hold.